dylanpieper/chatalot/README.md

 ### Sequential Processing

-Sequential processing processes one chat at a time and saves the data to the disk after receiving each response:
+Sequential processing requests one chat at a time.
+Sequential processing is slow but safe, because you can save each response, one at a time:

 ``` r
 library(chatalot)